ISISComputingGroup/ibex_developers_manual/CAEN.md

 A high voltage power supply normally used for detector electronics.

-They are communicated with using Ethernet using an IOC originally developed at the Canadian Lightsource.

-The IOC has a read-only mode which can be set via macros.
+There are now two IOCs devoted to the CAEN.
+An older one from the Canadian light source (HVCAEN) and a newer one from SLAC (HVCAENA).
+They are communicated with over Ethernet.
+HVCAEN is used widely and HVCAENA is to be used on DETMON to test it.
+HVCAENA has more information available including board and crate parameters.
+Both IOCs have a read-only mode which can be set via macros.

-### Communicating with multiple CAENs
+### Communicating with multiple CAENs (Older IOC)
 A single IOC can communicate with up to 8 CAEN crates, this appears to be a limit in the CAEN library as it defines MAX_CRATES as 8 in the library header and has a "too many connections" error code listed in its potential error codes.

 To do this the crates must be added into the `st.cmd` as so: